orbitalchicken/Roadmap/New.md

 	artwork:
 		login screen, no user selected, username don't show up very well on some of the backgrounds
 		mint-x: The xed editor has the icons in grey using the Mint-X icons so you don’t know if they are disabled or what
-	synaptic:
-		german:  When updating, the notification that the update is done has a “Close” button instead of a “Schließen” button.
-		german:  There’s “Show individual files” (in english) during the update process – it should read something like “Zeige individuelle Dateien”.

 Cinnamon Edition - last processed comment: #676
 -----------------------------------------------